The Cathedral of the Plains - St. Fidelis Church

 Three previous churches served the community of predominately German immigrants, but the present church was begun in 1908 and completed in 1911.
 The exterior is constructed of large native limestone blocks weighing from 50 to 100 pounds each.

 The Romanesque design church contains German windows & works of art, Austrian hand carved stations of the cross, and Italian marble altar.
-The church is open to the public (free) from dawn to dusk.
+The church is open to the public (free) from dawn to dusk and anAn audio tour is available.
 Stop by early on a Friday evening and you may be treated to the sounds of the Saint Fidelis organist rehearsing.
 Groups or individuals may arrange a guided tour by contacting the Parish Office at 785-735-2777.

-Sunday Masses are celebrated in St. Fidelis Church at 5PM on Saturday and 10:30AM on Sundays Daily Mass is celebrated at 7PM on Wednesday and 6:45AM on the other weekdays.
+Sunday Masses are celebrated in St. Fidelis Church at 5PM on Saturday and 10:00AM on Sundays.
+Daily Mass is celebrated at 7PM on Monday and 6:45AM on the other weekdays.

 Eight Wonders of Kansas